neurogenic/ticketflower/project/ticketflower_project.md

 - Ticket Definitions
 - Ticket Definition Detail

+Initially we will automatically give them to the available worker with the shortest list.
+Later we can think about giving options here.

+Initially we will not have any error handling capability in the UI.

+Later we will support different options for assigning and tracking tickets along with more advanced ticket tracking and analytics.

+### Ticket Execution: (task_workers role)

+- My Tasks (To execute)
+- Task Execution (For manual/Form type tasks)

+### Workflow Creation (workflow_creator role)

 - Workflow Definition Upload (Create and edit)
 - Task Definition Upload (Create and edit)
 - Ticket Definition Upload (Create and edit)

-We will have a detailed mechanism for creating workflows/tasks/tickets but for starters I want a minimal way to upload to those tables.
-(This would be  OK to be on the backend side.
-This is not an intended feature of the service.)
+I want a minimal way to upload to these tables.
+Later we will work on detailed workflow definition with an AI assistant.